Tanker Chartering ICS exam preparation course by Capt. Akhilesh Gupta

 The Pulse of the Oil Market

-Your journey begins with the "Big Picture."
+Your journey begins with the big picture.
 You won’t just learn about oil; you’ll understand the geopolitical forces that move it.

 The Vessel: Design, Capacity, and Vetting

-The Math of Profit: Worldscale & Estimating
+The Math of Profit: Worldscale and Estimating

 The Contractual Framework (Charter Parties)

-The Art of the Deal & Execution
+The Art of the Deal and Execution

 Avatar

-Capt.
 Akhilesh K. Gupta

 Akhilesh K. Gupta is a tanker chartering and commercial shipping professional with over 20 years of diversified experience of Shipboard operations, Tanker Chartering support, Demurrage & Claims, Voyage economics, and Digital Innovation.